Environments

 - Choose

-- Select + Add container and add a image.
+- Open that workload, select + Add container and choose an image.

 - Enter